-FULL LIST OF ESSAYS (WITH PDF LINKS)
+FULL LIST OF ESSAYS & INTERVIEWS

 “Legions of Superheroes: Diversity, Multiplicity, and Collective Action Against Genocide in the Superhero Comic Book,” Social Text 36.4 (December 2018): 21-55.